 What do you enjoy most about your career?

 Definitely the in-classroom experience!
-Whenever I’m in the classroom teaching, I feel like I’m at my best—I’m automatically articulate, comical, engaging, and extroverted—everything I wish I could be all the time.
-Being able to interact with bright students is definitely what makes my career worthwhile and brings out my best side.
+Whenever I’m teaching, I feel like I’m a better version of myself—I’m articulate, charismatic, funny, and engaging—everything I wish I could be all the time.
+Having meaningful interactions with my students is absolutely the best part of what I do.

 What led you to your current role?

-It was definitely a bit of luck.
-I come from an underprivileged background that constricted my understanding of the world and my place in it.
-This also included my perspective on what was reasonable to achieve and how much opportunity exists to better myself.
-Each step that I’ve taken towards self-improvement has motivated me to help others, whether in a classroom or through the volunteering opportunities that I’ve been lucky enough to find.
-This motivation drives me every day to engage with and help others as well as continually improve myself.
+I would like to say it was all part of some master plan, but my path involved a lot of luck.
+I come from an underprivileged background that constricted my understanding of the world and my place in it, including my perspective on what was reasonable to achieve and how many opportunities existed to better myself.
+But each step I’ve taken towards self-improvement has motivated me to take the next step.
+And I’ve learned that self-improvement involves helping others, whether in a classroom or through the volunteer opportunities that I’ve been lucky enough to find.

 What advice or wisdom would you share with OwlSpark founders?

 First, don’t be afraid to ask for advice.
-People generally don’t mind sharing advice because it makes them feel important and knowledgeable.
-Asking others for their opinion is vital because it gives you perspective.
+People generally don’t mind being asked for advice because it makes them feel important and knowledgeable.

-Second, be careful how you interpret and implement information or stories that you may hear from others, even if they’re successful entrepreneurs.
-What they say may not be relevant to your situation, and it may be based on conjecture, personal experiences, or their own cognitive biases.
-It’s nearly impossible for us as individuals to appreciate the role that luck and other external factors play in our successes.
+Second, be careful how you interpret and implement the advice, information, and stories you hear from others, even if those others are successful entrepreneurs.
+What they say may not be relevant to your situation.
+What they say might be based on conjecture or on cognitive biases.
+What they say might be completely invalid.
+It is nearly impossible for us, as individuals, to appreciate the role that luck and other external factors have played in our successes.
+We like to attribute our successes to our decisions and actions.
 It makes for a much more compelling narrative.